1080 Baiting Program

 What are the Controls on 1080 Baiting?

-These changes to the 1080 guidelines are intended to ensure consistent use of 1080 in South East Queensland, and to guarantee the continued availability of 1080 for vertebrate pest control.
+The use of 1080 baits are subject to strict regulatory control set down in the Health (Drugs and Poisons) Regulations 1996 which are administered by the Queensland Department of Health.
+These 1080 guidelines are intended to ensure consistent use of 1080 in Queensland, and to guarantee the continued availability of 1080 for vertebrate pest control.

 Distance Restrictions - from Proposed Baiting Site